9 Best Piano Books for Beginners (Kids & Adults)

 The Piano Adventures book takes a different approach to teaching beginners to learn how to play the piano.
 Students using this guide are encouraged to experiment with the piano pedals in order to properly understand their function; they are also led through exercises that focus on constant awareness of “middle C.” Through skill exercises and instructional theory, you’ll learn to be more aware of the notes behind the keys.

-Whichever piano books for beginners work the best for you, always keep in mind that working with a private teacher will help you advance your skills more quickly and correctly!
-The one-on-one attention and guidance you receive will make a world of difference in your quality of playing!
+Whichever of these piano books for beginners work the best for you, always keep in mind that working with a private piano teacher will help you advance your skills more quickly.
+If you’re not ready for private lessons, sign up for a free 30-day trial of TakeLessons Live.